Sommyjennifer/alx-zero_day/0x03-git/README.md

-I love the ALX programme
+I'm on my ALX journey.